samuelim01/tp/docs/UserGuide.md

 ## 2. Features

 **Notes about the command format:** <br />

-* Words are defined to be any letters, numbers or special characters of length 1 or more (non-blank).

 * Each parameter takes the form `x/ABC`, where the small letters and backslash (e.g. `x/`) represents the label, and the words in upper case (e.g. `ABC`) represents the values.